Anthracite Filter Media, Water Filtration and Wastewater Treatment

 Anthracite Use in Multilayer Beds

-A technique widely used for the purification of water and wastewater is the use of Multilayer beds.
+A technique widely used for the purification of water and wastewater is the use of multilayer beds.
 The main applications for this area - and for anthracite use within this area tend to be in urban wastewater purification stations, drinking water treatment plants and desalination plants.
+Desalination plants tend to proceed using a reverse osmosis technique, with anthracite used as a filter system prior to desalination (see later).

 Filtration is a process flowing through a single filter bed, or several that overlapping filter beds.
-In multilayer beds, usually the less dense filter media (like Anthracite) is placed on the upper layer of the bed.
-Before passing through to other layers such as Finer Sand, Coarse Sand, Fine Gravel, and Coarse Gravel.
-Each layer playing it’s part to remove particulate matter from the water.
+In multilayer beds, usually the less dense filter media (like anthracite) is placed on the upper layer of the bed.
+Before passing through to other layers such as finer sand, coarse sand, fine gravel, and coarse gravel.
+Each layer plays it’s part to remove particulate matter from the water.
+To preserve a uniform filtration depth through each layer, the layers are compacted when added to the filter.
+Additionally, flow and backwashing rates should be optimised so as not to adversely disturb the filter bed.

-Anthracite is used as it provides reliable improvements in turbidity extraction, mostly due to its capacity to effectively retain solids.
+One of the major reasons that anthracite is used is that it provides reliable improvements in turbidity extraction, mostly due to its capacity to effectively retain solids.

 Why Is Gravel Used Alongside Anthracite?